vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 - Loading selected shipping method.
 - Selecting and configuring shipping method.

-All we have to do is import and put in the view.
+All we have to do is to import a component and add it to the template.

 ```vue
 <VsfShippingProvider
   @submit="$router.push('/checkout/billing')"